gexahedron/graph-book/notes/o6c4c.md

 ### Generalised Blanuša snark of type 1 with an odd number of A-blocks

-Because this family of snarks has a strong Petersen coloring (TODO: add reference), we get a corollary for free, that they also have an o6c4c solution.
+Because this family of snarks has a strong Petersen colouring (TODO: add reference), we get a corollary for free, that they also have an o6c4c solution.

 ## Conjectures around o6c4c